smblott-github/tast-project-addition/lib/README.md

 Please ignore the files in this directory.

-These files are intended for use (usually by smblott) during the interactive demo only.
+These files are intended for use (usually by sblott) during the interactive demo only.